lowtone/lowtone/db/records/README.md

 }
 ```

 The basic idea is that properties are defined using class constants.
-From those property definitions a schema is reverse-engineered when e.g. an instance of the class is created use `Record::__createSchema()` (a schema is only created once and is then stored for that specific class).
+From those property definitions a schema is reverse-engineered when e.g. an instance of the class is created using `Record::__createSchema()` (a schema is only created once and is then stored for that specific class).

 By default `Record::__createSchema()` will try to figure out the property types by the names of the class constants.
 E.g. a constant name matching `TIMESTAMP`, `DATETIME`, `CHANGED`, or `CREATED` will be of the DateTime-type, where the `CHANGED` and `CREATED` properties will default to the current time, `DATE` and `TIME` properties will respectively be of the date and time-type and properties ending with `_ID` will be of the numeric type and the first occurrence of an `_ID` property will become the record's primary key.